 - Copy of current, valid driver's license - Copy of current, valid insurance on the vehicle being driven for the trip - Signed Field Trip Driver/Chaperone Agreement - A background check performed through the ICHAT system must have been completed within the past calendar year. - Completion of the Child Protection Policy requirement.
-See page 3 of this handbook.
+See Section 2, Item 5 of this handbook.